mikaelpatel/Cosa/README.md

 multiple fonts (GLCD and UTFT).

-The popular VirtualWire library has been refactored to the object-oriented style of Cosa and extended with three additional codecs; Manchester, 4B5B and Fixed Bitstuffing.
+The popular VirtualWire library has been refactored to the object-oriented style of Cosa (VWI) and extended with three additional codecs; Manchester, 4B5B and Bitstuffing.
 This allows basic ultra cheap wireless nodes with RF315/433 receiver and transmitter.
-For more advanced wireless connections there are also drivers for the TI CC1101 Low-Power Sub-1 GHz RF Transceiver and the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band.
+For more advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band, and the TI CC1101 Low-Power Sub-1 GHz RF Transceiver.

 The primary goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices and